evanx/redex/test/case/webServer/README.md

 Say the directory server reply includes an array of files.
 That might be modified by a `replyArrayModifier` e.g. to hide files in a directory listing.
 Finally, a translator might transform that array into a pretty HTML document.

-### Static blog generator

-Another interesting use-case, is to transform markdown files containing blog entries, into a pretty HTML file according to a specified "skin" e.g. using ReactJS server-side rendering.

 ### Conclusion

 We compose a web server using relatively simple processors.
 Those are sometimes fairly generic e.g. the RegExp message router.